evs-chris/raport/README.md

 ## Data

 Most data is in a tree or graph format encapsulated in a datasource.
 Without a datasource, a report isn't going to do much good.
-Datasources are handled by the root context, which is simply a wrapper around an object that contains a `value`, a few special storage points, a reference to itself as root, and no parent reference.
+Datasources are handled by the root context, which is a wrapper around an object that contains a `value`, a few special storage points, a reference to itself as root, and no parent reference.
 Further contexts can be extended from the root context that encapsulate a different value, but they will have pointers to the root context and the context from which they were extended, which may also be the root context.

 Contexts are used to give a report access to data in a particular widget.
 The report base context is the root context, and widgets have the opportunity to modify their context or add additional contexts as they are rendered.
 They can also evaluate values from their context to retrieve or manipulate data.